MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/incidents-overview.md

     - Microsoft Sentinel
     - Microsoft Defender XDR

-An *incident* in the Microsoft Defender unified SOC platform is a collection of correlated alerts and associated data that make up the story of an attack.
+An *incident* in the Microsoft Defender unified SOC platform is a collection of related alerts and associated data that make up the story of an attack.
+It's also a case file by which your SOC can manage, implement, and document the response to that attack.

 The Microsoft Sentinel and Microsoft Defender services create alerts when they detect a suspicious or malicious event or activity.
 Individual alerts provide valuable evidence of a completed or ongoing attack.
-However, attacks typically employ various techniques against different types of entities, such as devices, users, and mailboxes.
+However, increasingly prevalent and sophisticated attacks typically employ a variety of techniques and vectors against different types of entities, such as devices, users, and mailboxes.
 The result is multiple alerts, from multiple sources, for multiple entities in your tenant.

 Because individual alerts each tell only part of the story, and because manually grouping individual alerts together to gain insight into an attack can be challenging and time-consuming, the Microsoft Defender unified SOC platform automatically identifies alerts that are related and aggregates them and their associated information into an incident.